christinew7/61040_concept_backend/context/design/concepts/FileTracker/implementation.md/steps/file.32ef0895.md

    * @param owner - the ID of the user
    * @param file - the ID of the file
    * @param maxIndex - the total number of items in the file
-   * @returns {Promise< {id: TrackedFile} | { error: string }>} An empty object on success, or an error object.
+   * @returns {Promise< {id: TrackedFile} | { error: string }>} The ID of the new tracked file on success, or an error object.
    *
-   * @requires this owner exists, this file exists, this owner and this file isn't already in the set of TrackedFiles
+   * @requires this owner exists, this file exists, this maxIndex is a nonnegative integer, this owner and this file isn't already in the set of TrackedFiles
-   * @effects create a new TrackedFile with this owner and this file, curentIndex is initialized to 0,
+   * @effects create a new TrackedFile with this owner, this file and this maxIndex, `currentIndex` is initialized to 0, `isVisible` set to true
-   *   `maxIndex` is the length of the file's items , `isVisible` set to true */ async startTracking(
+   */
+  async startTracking(
     { owner, file, maxIndex }: { owner: User; file: File; maxIndex: number },